Use SSL with your Cloud Databases instance

-SSL (Secure Sockets Layer) is a security protocol that uses encryption technology to ensure that sensitive information sent over the Internet is protected.
-Users on your site might need to divulge personal information to you such as credit card numbers, Social Security numbers, user names, and passwords.
-By making an SSL connection to your database, your customers can trust that their data will be encrypted when it’s sent to and from your web application.
+Secure Sockets Layer (SSL), a security protocol that uses encryption technology to ensure that sensitive information sent over the Internet is protected, enables users of a website to divulge personal information, such as credit card numbers, Social Security numbers, user names, and passwords, safely.
+By making an SSL connection to your database, customers can trust that their data is encrypted when it’s sent to and from your web application.

 Note: Using SSL encryption is resource-intensive and might impact the latency of your database connection.

 Cloud Databases configures your database instance to support the use of SSL when the instance is provisioned.
 To encrypt data in transit by using SSL, your database connections need to use an SSL certificate associated with Cloud Databases.